Mukulraj109/Desktop-App/README.md

 ### Delete Submissions
 1. View the submission you want to delete.
 2. Click the Delete button to remove the submission from the list.

+### Update Submissions
+1. View the submission you want to edit.
+2. Click the Edit button or press Ctrl+E to open the Edit form.
+3. Make necessary changes and click Save.

 ## Keyboard Shortcuts
 - Ctrl+N: Open the Create Submissions form.